How to use arbitrary measuring devices to perform almost perfect measurements: Abstract

 \section{Abstract}

 We consider the problem of reproducing one quantum measurement given the ability to perform another.
-In particular, given the availability of a -- possibly imperfect -- quantum measurement which can be performed multiple times, we study to what extent it can reproduce the measurement statistics and post-measurement state of a second target measurement, in the most general setting where both the available and target measurements are arbitrary generalised quantum measurements.
-We show that this general problem in fact reduces to the ability to reproduce the statistics of von Neumann measurements, and that in the asymptotic limit of infinitely many uses of the available measurement, a simple protocol based upon `classical cloning' is able to perfectly achieve this task.
-This shows that asymptotically all (non-trivial) quantum measurements are equivalent.
-We also study optimal protocols for a fixed number of uses of the available measurement, and show that better protocols than classical cloning can be found in general.
-Our protocols show that the average error in reproducing a target measurement drops off exponentially fast, and that one can, for example, rapidly improve imperfect measurements by performing them a small number of times.
+We give a general framework and specific protocols for this problem.
+For example, we show how to use available ``imperfect'' devices a small number of times to implement a target measurement with average error that drops off exponentially with the number of imperfect measurements used.
+We hope that could be useful in near-term applications as a type of lightweight error mitigation of the measuring devices.
+As well as the view to practical applications, we consider the question from a general theoretical perspective in the most general setting where both the available and target measurements are arbitrary generalised quantum measurements.
+We show that this general problem in fact reduces to the ability to reproduce the statistics of (complete) von Neumann measurements, and that in the asymptotic limit of infinitely many uses of the available measurement, a simple protocol based upon `classical cloning' can perfectly achieve this task.
+We show that asymptotically all (non-trivial) quantum measurements are equivalent.
+We also study optimal protocols for a fixed number of uses of the available measurement.
 This includes, but is not limited to, improving both noisy and lossy quantum measurements.
-Finally, we show that in a setting where we perform multiple measurements in parallel, we can moreover achieve finite-rate measurement reproduction, by using block-coding techniques from classical information theory.
+Furthermore, we show that, in a setting where we perform multiple measurements in parallel, we can achieve finite-rate measurement reproduction, by using block-coding techniques from classical information theory.
+Finally, we show that advantages can also be gained by making use of probabilistic protocols.